-Section 14 of the Interpretation Act 1999 provides that a power conferred on the holder of an office (other than a Minister) may be exercised by that person's deputy.
-The provisions of the Interpretation Act 1999 will apply unless legislation indicates otherwise.
+Section 47 of the Legislation Act 2019 provides that a power conferred on the holder of an office (other than a Minister) may be exercised by that person's deputy or a person lawfully holding, or performing the duties of, the office.
+The provisions of the Legislation Act 2019 will apply unless legislation indicates otherwise.
 The Crown Entities Act 2004 contains default provisions providing for delegation by Crown entities.
-The State Sector Act 1988 contains standard delegation provisions for the Public Service, and Schedule 7 of the Local Government Act 2002 specifies what a local authority may and may not delegate.
+The Public Service Act 2020 contains standard delegation provisions for the Public Service, and Schedule 7 of the Local Government Act 2002 specifies what a local authority may and may not delegate.
 These default provisions should be relied on unless there are good reasons not to do so.